Eli-BH/Movie-club/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> A Place for movies new and old.
     <br>
 </p>